Emerassi/Crystal-Project-Archipelago-Mod-Installer/README.md

 [Releases](https://github.com/Emerassi/Crystal-Project-Archipelago-Mod-Installer) page.
 Run CrystalProjectAPInstaller.exe, and
 in the file dialogue box select your Crystal Project executable (Crystal Project.exe), or navigate to it if it is not automatically selected.
 If the installer displays the message "Patching successful!" you know the mod is successfully installed!
 You may launch Crystal Project as normal using Steam to play with Archipelago.
+If the installer closes immediately instead, there's a very good chance that you did not install the correct .Net Runtime.
+Make sure that you didn't select ASP.NET Core Runtime or the SDK when you downloaded it.

 To uninstall, verify integrity of game files on Steam and it will return you to the unmodified version.